Private Project

 Director Biography - Flora Cullerne Bown

-As a filmmaker, Flora Cullerne Bown (b.1996, London) is intrigued by the myriad ways we can relate to our surroundings; public or intimate, urban or rural.
-Her work engages specifically with personal experiences of place rooted in the sensory and poetic.
-These concerns are reflected in her film-making methods - often incorporating diverse mediums such as writing, sewing, drawing and animation within her films, favouring a DIY approach by using what is close at hand, as well as approaching an embodied use of the camera through improvisation.
+As a filmmaker, I'm intrigued by the myriad ways we can relate to our surroundings; public or intimate, urban or rural.
+My work engages with personal experiences of place rooted in the sensory and poetic.
+These concerns are reflected in my film-making methods - I incorporate different mediums such as writing, sewing, drawing and animation within my films, in a DIY fashion, using what is close at hand, as well as attempting an embodied use of the camera through improvisation.

-As well as films, Flora works with installations and workshops.
-Over Summer 2023 she delivered a series of Improvisational Filmmaking workshops along the River Thames in London at low tide, inviting participants to probe their relationships to the site through engagement of the camera and senses.
-The resulting collaborative film 'How far is the distance between us?' was exhibited at Goldsmiths 2023 Degree Show, where Flora undertook a Graduate Diploma in Fine Art.
+As well as films, I work with installations and workshops.
+Over Summer 2023 I delivered a series of Improvisational Filmmaking workshops along the River Thames in London at low tide, where participants probed their relationship to the site through simultaneous engagement of camera and senses.
+The resulting collaborative film 'How far is the distance between us?' was exhibited at Goldsmiths 2023 Degree Show, where I studied a Graduate Diploma in Art.

-Prior to this Flora was based in Berlin, where she completed studies in Experimental Filmmaking at MetFilm School, learning from filmmakers Nina Könnemann and Dagie Brundert.
-Her time there became the seed for her film ‘August/September rain’, a subjective mapping of the city, which was exhibited in the group show 'Internal Kaleidoscope: Urban Fragments' at IMT Gallery, London in November 2022.
+Prior to this I was living in Berlin, where I did a short course in Experimental Filmmaking at MetFilm School, run by Nina Könnemann.
+My time there was the seed of my film ‘August/September Rain’, a subjective map of the city.
+The first iteration of it was exhibited in the show 'Internal Kaleidoscope: Urban Fragments' at IMT Gallery, London in November 2022.

 Add Director Biography